A building consent may (or may not) be required prior to the demolition or removal of a building.

-A building consent may be required as the Schedule 1 exemption above only applies to complete demolition or partial demolition that does not affect the primary structure of the building or any specified system or any fire separation.
+A building consent may be required as the Schedule 1 exemption above only applies to demolition that does not affect the primary structure of the building, or any specified system, or any fire separation.

 Other potential requirements

 Resource consent may also be required if buildings have a heritage rating under the Nelson Resource Management Plan.
-Have a look at Council's resource consent information online or contact Council's Duty Planner on +64 3 546 0200 to discuss your project.
+Have a look at Council's resource consent information online.

 If you suspect that the building contains of is built with hazardous materials, contact Worksafe and dispose of in an appropriate landfill.